 Today I wanted to take a look at a regularly asked question – “Where can you fly using Virgin Points?”

-This is especially pertinent as you can – until 15th October – get a substantially higher bonus on the Virgin Atlantic / Virgin Money Reward and Reward+ credit cards.
+This is especially pertinent as you can – until 6th June – get a substantially higher bonus on the Virgin Atlantic / Virgin Money Reward+ credit card.